remix-run/remix/docs/future/vite.md

 The Vite plugin also accepts the following additional options:

+#### adapter

+A function for adapting the build output and/or development environment for different hosting providers.

 #### serverBuildDirectory

 The path to the server build directory, relative to the project root.
 Defaults to `"build/server"`.